 MISSION: To advance ecosystem service markets that incentivize farmers and ranchers to improve soil health systems that benefit society.

-WHY: Healthy soils are paramount to the future of the agriculture industry, maintaining ecosystem function and sustaining plant communities.
-Unfortunately, some management practices have led to physical soil loss via erosion and large declines in soil organic matter.
-It has been estimated that nearly 40% of the earth’s arable lands have been degraded at some level by anthropogenic activities due to soil erosion, extensive soil cultivation, and over-grazing.
-In addition to soil health, agricultural systems also create critical ecological and natural resource impacts that benefit society, such as improved water quality, water use conservation, biodiversity, and pollinator and wildlife habitat.
-With approximately 70% of U.S. land in private ownership, America’s farmers and ranchers are key to creating solutions to address our nation’s soil health, natural resource and ecosystem services challenges.
+Why?
+Healthy soils are paramount to the future of the agriculture industry, maintaining ecosystem function, and sustaining plant and animal communities.
+In addition to soil health, agricultural systems create critical ecological and natural resource impacts that benefit society, such as improved water quality, water use conservation, biodiversity, and pollinator and wildlife habitat.
+With approximately 70% of U.S. land in private ownership, America’s farmers and ranchers are key to creating solutions to address our nation’s soil health, natural resource, and ecosystem services challenges.